broadinstitute/palantir-workflows/README.md

 Automated WDL testing is implemented using [watt](https://github.com/rickymagner/watt).
 To add tests, update  [test/watt_config.yml](test/watt_config.yml).
 See the watt documentation for usage details.
-BLA BLA BLA GCP
-Automated testing on CircleCI also validates every WDL in the repo using the `validate` tool from `womtool`.
+Tests are run using github actions, controlled by [.github/workflows/run_tests.yaml](.github/workflows/run_tests.yaml).
+Automated testing also validates all WDLs found in the repository, regardless of whether tests have been added for the particular WDL, using `womtool validate`.
+Automated testing is performed on all PR's, as well as any pushes to the `main` branch.

+During testing, WDLs are run on GCP, with the execution bucket `gs://palantir-workflows-test-execution`.
+Generally, input and expected output files are stored in `gs://palantir-workflows-test-data`.
+The stdout from watt will be visible in the github actions UI, and cromwell log files can be found in a zipped artifact named `cromwell_logs`, also in the github actions UI.

 ## Using the Dockstore Github App to Automatically Update Workflows in Dockstore/Terra
 Workflows registered in Dockstore can be automatically synced when changes are pushed to this repo by adding their information to `.dockstore.yml`.